 In 1938 the Dow Chemical Company chose the port city to begin magnesium production for a looming World War II.
 The city was literally transformed overnight, and as the area grew, so did the newspaper.

 Southern Newspapers, Inc., purchased the newspaper in the early 1950s.
 In 1976 the paper relocated to its current facility in Clute, Texas.

 The Facts is currently a seven-day morning newspaper serving the cities and townships of Southern Brazoria County along the Texas Gulf Coast.

 The Daily News holds the honor and distinction of being the oldest newspaper in the great state of Texas.
 Founded on April 11, 1842, The Daily News is in the 172nd year of serving the residents and visitors of one of the most popular destinations in the state.

-Based on Galveston Island, home to the city of Galveston, the newspaper has grown tremendously over the years from a weekly to a full-service, seven-day-a-week newspaper with a full assortment of magazines, digital services and other useful tools for the community.
+Based on Galveston Island, home to the city of Galveston, the newspaper has grown tremendously over the years from a weekly to a full-service, seven-day-a-week news organization with a full assortment of magazines, digital services and other useful tools for the community.
 The Daily News is also home to the popular and award-winning Coast Monthly magazine.

 The Daily News has chronicled the history of the community from the days when Sam Houston served as the president of the then independent Republic of Texas.
 It served through the occupation by Union forces during the Civil War (publishing in Houston while the island was under Union occupation), the Great Storm (hurricane) of 1900 that claimed more than 6,000 lives (the highest loss of life in U.S. history), and the colorful days when wide-open gambling and Hollywood entertainers were regularly features of the island.